Some states have workers’ compensation state funds that provide insurance for employee injuries and illnesses and protections for business owners.

 States with a competitive state fund allow the option to purchase a policy from the state or from a private carrier.
 In other words, state and private insurance organizations compete for your business.

-Several states offer a choice of purchasing a policy through a private insurer, a state fund, or self-insurance, including: Arizona, California, Colorado, Hawaii, Idaho, Kentucky, Louisiana, Maine, Maryland, Minnesota, Missouri, Montana, New Mexico, New York, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, and Utah.
+Several states offer a choice of purchasing a policy through a private insurer, a state fund, or self-insurance, including: Arizona, California, Colorado, Louisiana, Maryland, Missouri, New York, Pennsylvania, Rhode Island, and South Carolina.

 The main advantage of monopolistic and competitive funds is they provide a stable source of workers’ compensation insurance for all employers in a state – even hard-to-insure professions.